NASA-Planetary-Science/sbpy/docs/sbpy/calib.rst

 Binning versus interpolation with ``observe()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If a user requests a series of wavelengths or frequencies with a `~astropy.units.Quantity` object, the default for :func:`~sbpy.calib.SpectralStandard.observe` is to rebin the source spectrum using the requested values as bin centers.
 This behavior is appropriate when the source spectrum is at a higher spectral resolution than the requested wavelengths.
-This is because `~synphot` assumes source spectra are continuous functions, rather observations through a spectrometer (binned data).
+This is because `~synphot` assumes source spectra are continuous functions, rather than observations taken through a spectrometer (binned data).

 When the requested spectral resolution is comparable to the spectral resolution of the source, rebinning may result in errors at the percent-level or more.
 Instead, use the ``interpolate=True`` parameter for ``observe``.

-Compare interpolation and rebinning for the E490 low-resolution solar spectrum, using the stored wavelengths of the spectrum:
+Compare interpolation and rebinning for the E490 low-resolution solar spectrum, using the stored wavelengths of the spectrum.
+Initialize a `~sbpy.calib.Sun` object with the low-resolution spectrum.

   >>> import numpy as np
-  >>> import astropy.units as u
   >>> from sbpy.calib import Sun
-  >>>
   >>> sun = Sun.from_builtin('E490_2014LR')

+Inspect a sub-set of the data for this example.

   >>> wave = sun.wave[430:435]
   >>> S = sun.fluxd[430:435]
   >>> print(wave)    # doctest: +FLOAT_CMP
   [5495.
 5505.
 5515.
 5525.
 5535.]
 Angstrom
   >>> print(S)       # doctest: +FLOAT_CMP
   [1895.
 1862.
 1871.
 1846.
 1882.]
 W / (m2 um)

+Interpolate with observe() and compare to the original values.

   >>> S_interp = sun.observe(wave, interpolate=True)
   >>> np.allclose(S.value, S_interp.value)
   True

+Re-bin with observe using the same wavelengths as band centers.

   >>> S_rebin = sun.observe(wave)
   >>> np.allclose(S.value, S_rebin.value)
   False

+Inspect the differences.

   >>> print((S_rebin - S) / (S_rebin + S) * 2)    # doctest: +FLOAT_CMP
   [-0.00429693  0.00281266 -0.00227604  0.00412338 -0.00132301]